ashleyjorgensen/KASK/README.md

 An app that turns those "I don't know's" into decisions when picking something to do for date night.

+## Purpose

+After logging into the app, you will need to answer a 4 question questionnaire based one which you activirt or food you prefer.
+Please select two answers for each question.
+Our server then takes puts your answers into our database, which is then put into our winwheel.
+Once your answers are in our winwheel, click the spin button and DateNight will select a random activity for you and your friend or significant other to partake in.

 ## Getting Started

 Heroku link goes here